sidps/dist_training/README.md

 ## Description

 This repo contains all code related to my Masters thesis involving distributed training of neural networks.
+I explore using gossip to synchronize parameters in a data-parallel setting.

 Link to Thesis on arXiv: https://arxiv.org/abs/1812.02407